bestie/objective-ruby-style-guide/README.md

 ### Reduce churn

-Style that results in code that can be added to modified by simply adding lines rather than changing existing ones will be preferred.
+Style that results in code that can be added to or modified by simply adding lines rather than changing existing ones will be preferred.
-Like the open/closed principle but for diffs.

 ### Reduce use of keywords

 In Ruby everything is an object and almost everything is a method.
 This gives great power to its users.
-This style guide will favour use of Ruby's methods over its more mysterious keywords.
+This style guide will favour use of Ruby's methods over its more mysterious keywords which often bypass calling methods you perhaps thought should be called.

 ## Quoted strings